alexcoury/qr-chain/README.md

 # qr-chain
-Our goal at QRChain is to increase the transparency of the food supply chain.
+QRChain is to increase the transparency of the food supply chain.

 ##Application overview## This application is designed to demonstrate how food can leverage the Blockchain using the food supply chain to create transparency for the consumer.